STEM Volunteer Program Highlights

 - Based on RE-SEED and TOPS, volunteer efforts launched in the 1990s.

-- Began in 2004 in Montgomery County, Maryland and expanded to Virginia (Fairfax, Loudoun, and Prince William Counties, cities of Alexandria, Arlington, and Falls Church), and the District of Columbia.
+- Began in 2004 in Montgomery County, Maryland and now includes Fairfax County, cities of Alexandria, Arlington, and Falls Church) in Virginia, and the District of Columbia.

 Fundamentals of Volunteering